transdigiware/blockchain/enterprise_app_upgrade.md

 You can use these steps to start by using the {{site.data.keyword.blockchainfull_notm}} Platform 2.0 without making large code changes or experiencing application downtime.
 For more information, review each step below.
 You need to review these steps before you start using the upgrade tool.

-## Step One: Prepare for the breaking changes from Fabric v1.4
+## Step one: Prepare for the breaking changes from Fabric v1.4
 {: #enterprise-upgrade-applications-one}

 You might need to update your application before your Enterprise Plan network is upgraded from Fabric v1.1 to Fabric v1.4.3.
 The peer-based EventHub has been removed in Fabric v1.4.3.
 If you are still using the old peer-based based service, you must update your applications to use the new channel-based event service.
 Because you can use channel events on Fabric v1.1, you can migrate your application at any time.
 For more information, see [How to use the channel-based event service](https://fabric-sdk-node.github.io/tutorial-channel-events.html){: external} in the Node SDK documentation.